JunjH/CSMSF/README.md

 Trained Models
 -
-Download the trained models for baseline approaches including early, intermediate, and late fusion and our method via the link [link](https://drive.google.com/file/d/1FzyOU8gC_xLr590y-VNu22L0j9ccZ1yD/view?usp=drive_link) <br>
+Download the trained models for baseline approaches, including early, intermediate, and late fusion, and our method via the [link](https://drive.google.com/file/d/1FzyOU8gC_xLr590y-VNu22L0j9ccZ1yD/view?usp=drive_link) <br>

 Running
 -
 + ### Test<br>
  	Download a trained model that you want to test and put it into ./runs/.
+Then, use the following scripts to evaluate.

 | Methods | Description |
 | --- | --- |